stundenblume/platypus_doc/docs/source/rpi/peripheral/bullet-m2.rst

 Configuring the Bullet M2HP in Bridge mode
 -------------------------------------------

-In the "Network" tab, modify the following fields to configure the radio in bridge mode:
+In the ``Network`` tab, modify the following fields to configure the radio in bridge mode:

 .. code-block:: bash